liuchen37/R_tutorials/README.md

 # R study notes
 **Chen**

-Some R tutorials: foundation and bioinformatics.

-Although most code have been edited, the reference of the origin code were presented before the tables of contents, only for education purpose.
-Please purchase the books for detailed explaination.
-All data are in .csv format unless has a given extension (eg: .edge).

 ### Table of Contents: Foundation
 Reference: *Getting Started with R: An Introduction for Biologists, 2ed (Oxford, 2017)*
 | Chapter    | Title                                     |